electricimp/Usb/docs/DriverDevelopmentGuide.md

 is detached and all resources should be released.

-It is important to note all device resources are released prior to this function call and all Device/Endpoint methods calls result in throwing of an exception.
-It means that it is not possible to perform read, write or transfer for the detached device and this method uses to release all driver related resources and free an external resource if necessary.
+It is important to note all device resources are released prior to this function call and attempts to access Device or Endpoint members may result in an exception being thrown.

+The methos should be used by the drivers to clean up the driver related resources and free an external resource if necessary.

 ### _typeof()

-Meta-function to return class name when typeof <instance> is run.
+Meta-function to return class name when `typeof <instance>` is invoked.
-Uses to identify the driver instance type in runtime.
+Uses to identify the driver instance type in runtime (for example, for debugging purposes).

+##### Example

+**TODO:** test the example

 ```squirrel